The name Pulmonx Corporation (LUNG) should be kept on your radar - The Dwinnex

-In the latest session, Pulmonx Corporation (NASDAQ: LUNG) closed at $6.02 up 12.73% from its previous closing price of $5.34.
-In other words, the price has increased by $+0.68 from its previous closing price.
-On the day, 559975 shares were traded.
-LUNG stock price reached its highest trading level at $6.07 during the session, while it also had its lowest trading level at $5.30.
+As of close of business last night, Pulmonx Corporation’s stock clocked out at $6.08, down -1.62% from its previous closing price of $6.18.
+In other words, the price has decreased by -$0.10 from its previous closing price.
+On the day, 516115 shares were traded.
+LUNG stock price reached its highest trading level at $6.30 during the session, while it also had its lowest trading level at $5.89.

 3 Tiny Stocks Primed to Explode